LucasLoopsT/Projetos__Rocket/README.md

 <h1 align="center"> Projetos__Rocket </h1>

-<p align="center">This is a folder with projects from my web school - Rocketseat 🚀
+<p align="center">Here you can see a preview of all projects in this repository ✨
 <br><br>
 <table align="center">
     <thead>